 Sleep training methods generally fall into two categories.

-There are those which avoid reinforcement of undesirable behaviour by parental ignoring (e.g. extinction) and those which reinforce desirable behaviour (e.g. positive routines).
+There are those which avoid reinforcement of undesirable behavior by parental ignoring (e.g. extinction) and those which reinforce desirable behavior (e.g. positive routines).

 Isis Online presents these as:

 - Extinction with parental presence (Cry It Out with parent in the room/camping out)

 - Positive routines, bedtime routines, and positive reinforcement